 Please use this page and links to learn more about the art form of puppetry!

-UNIMA (Union Internationale de la Marionnette) was founded in 1929 and is the oldest international theater association in the world, with chapters in 43 countries.
-UNIMA was adopted as a member of the International Theatre Institute in 1959, and is a member of the United Nation's Educational, Scientific and Cultural Organization (UNESCO).
-(Note: site is in French.)
+UNIMA (Union Internationale de la Marionnette) was founded in 1929 and is the oldest international theater organization in the world, with chapters in over 90 countries.
+UNIMA was adopted as a Member of the International Theatre Institute in 1959, and is a Member of the United Nation's Educational, Scientific and Cultural Organization (UNESCO).

-A listing of all international UNIMA centers, with links to their websites.
+Here you can find a listing of the many international UNIMA centers, with contact information and links to their websites.

 Puppeteers of America

-Puppeteers of America, Inc., a national non-profit founded in 1937, provides information, encourages performances, and builds a community of people who love puppet theatre.
-Share the enchantment of puppetry with others who are enthusiastic about the art form.
+Puppeteers of America, a national non-profit founded in 1937, provides information, encourages performances, and builds a community of people who love puppet theatre.
+Along with sharing the enchantment of puppetry with others who are enthusiastic about the art form, Puppeteers of America offers resources to working puppeteers that include information on educational opportunities, opportunities to perform, information on regional festivals, and more.
+They also publish Puppetry Journal.
+Their Bulletin Board forum is a great place to find out about work opportunities, puppets for sale, performances, and more.
+Members can create new topics.

 Atlanta Puppetry Guild

 Chartered in 1974, the Atlanta Puppetry Guild is a part of the national Puppeteers of America organization.
 The guild is dedicated to bringing together artists, educators, librarians, hobbyists, professionals, and everyday people who share an interest in the art of puppetry.
-Current activities include potluck socials, field trips to view and discuss adult and family puppetry presentations, occasional workshops, and participation in the National Day of Puppetry on the last Saturday in April.
+Current activities include potluck socials, field trips to view and discuss adult and family puppetry presentations, occasional workshops, and participation in both the World Day of Puppetry on March 21 and National Day of Puppetry in April.

 The Puppetry Home Page